CreateSean/craft-starter/README.md

 ## Build Process

+Tailwind is compiled using [Tailwind-jit](https://github.com/tailwindlabs/tailwindcss-jit) which is much faster than previously. it also ensures a small file size during `watch` builds.
+However I still recommend running the [production](#production) task before deployment.

 Images and svg files should be copied to src/img and src/img/svg.
 When running `npm run production` these will then be optimized and copied to /public/assets/images and /public/assets/images/svg respectively (if you don't want to run production, copy files to both locations)

 You will need [NodeJS](https://nodejs.org/en/) version 14+.
 YOu can either update to 14+ or if you need multiple versions of node install the Node Version Manager [Windows](https://github.com/nvm-sh/nvm) / [Mac](https://github.com/coreybutle/nvm-windows).